feroult/yawp-site/guides/api/transformers.md

 ---
 # Transformers

 The Transformer API is used to create different views of the same domain object.
-If you wan't to add or hide information to be returned to the client, the way to go is to use a Transfomer.
+If you want to add or hide information to be returned to the client, the way to go is to use a Transfomer.
 For instance:

 ~~~ java